moobware-dev/SooOOOMO/README.md

 # SooOOOMO

-## Just you, your udders, and a bucket.
-You know what to do...
+## Doesn't look like much now, and maybe it never will LOL

 A Sumo Wrastlin' game.
 Here's the status of the project: [trello][1], and the latest deployed, playable version: [itch][2].